ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 Working with mutable data in OCaml,
 * it's impossible to create uninitialised references, and
-* the mutable content and the reference have different syntax and type: no confusion betweem them is possible.
+* the mutable content and the reference have different syntax and type: no confusion between them is possible.

 ## Mutable Record Fields